LibraryCarpentry/lc-fair-research/README.md

 All participants should agree to abide by the [Software Carpentry Code of Conduct](http://software-carpentry.org/conduct/).

 ## Authors

+The lesson is based on the first [FAIR Data & Software Carpentries Workshop](https://tibhannover.github.io/2018-07-09-FAIR-Data-and-Software/) which was held at TIB Hannover on July 9-13 and organized by Angelina Kraft and Katrin Leinweber.

 Library Carpentry is authored and maintained by the [community](https://github.com/data-lessons/library-shell/network/members).